MykhayloGusak/backend-developer-assessment/README.md

 ### Request - Get Policy By Client Name - With Authorization
 ![Postman - Get Policy By Client Name - With Authorization](/Documents/Postmant%20Tutorial/2-Get_Policy_By_Client.png "Example Request - Get Policy By Client Name - With Authorization")

-### Output - Get Policy By Client Name - With Authorization
+### Output - Get Policy By Client Name - With Authorization Request
 ![Postman - Get Policy By Client Name - With Authorization](/Documents/Postmant%20Tutorial/2-Get_Policy_By_Client_Result.png "Example  Output - Get Policy By Client Name - With Authorization")